Participation in Military-Civil Fusion can be identified in public records

 Many entities involved in MCF do not include the term in their company names.
 In some of these cases, we can still identify MCF associations by searching through a company’s record of disclosed business purpose.
 For example, Hunan Xiangdian Power Co.
 Ltd., a large manufacturer of electric motors and generators, began to disclose “research and development of MCF products” as part of its business purpose in 2018.
 Its official website highlights its contributions to the armament of the PLA military, air force, and navy.

-Addresses in MCF zones can indicated heightened risk
+Addresses in MCF zones can indicate heightened risk

 An entity’s address may also indicate its affiliation with or participation in MCF initiatives.
 As part of the national MCF strategy, municipalities, autonomous regions, and provinces can be designated as MCF industry “demonstration bases” or “industrial zones” by the State Administration for Science, Technology and Industry for National Defense.
 Once designated, these MCF zones serve as hubs for companies in dual-use technologies and as testing beds for partnerships between civilian companies and the military.